Autolabeling 3D Objects with Differentiable Rendering of SDF Shape Priors: Methodology

 where $\mathcal{I}$ is the resulting image, $NOCS$ returns coordinate coloring, and $w_i$ are the weighting masks that define the contribution of each disc:

-where $\bm{\sigma}$ is a transparency constant with $\bm{\sigma} \xrightarrow{} \infty$ being completely opaque as only the closest primitive is rendered.
+where $\bm{\tilde{D}}$ is the normalized depth, and $\bm{\sigma}$ is a transparency constant with $\bm{\sigma} \xrightarrow{} \infty$ being completely opaque as only the closest primitive is rendered.
 This formulation enables gradient flow from pixels to surface points and allows image-based optimization.